 But is also possible to use it as an offensive move.
 Anderson Silva proved it in a fight against Vitor Belfort.
 He used front push kick to knock his opponent out by kicking him straight in the face.

-He was a bit lucky because the opponent didn't expect that and didn't even raised his hand up to block it.
+He was a bit lucky because the opponent didn't expect that and didn't even raise his hand up to block it.
 But even blocked Muay Thai push kick is still very powerful and can inflict a lot of damage.

 Just to be clear: there is a difference between a straight front kick like the one used in Karate and Muay Thai push kick.

-Regular front kick is an offensive move.
+The regular front kick is an offensive move.
 Push kick can also be used to attack but its main purpose is creating more space in the ring by pushing your opponent away.
 There is a lot of confusion about naming this particular technique.
 In this post, I will describe a traditional Muay Thai teep.

 The kick should be executed in one fluid motion: